Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Octopus: The Embodied Vision-Language Programmer

-We train the Octopus model on our collected dataset from OctoVerse $\mathcal{D}_{\texttt{E}} = \{(\mathbf{X}_v, \mathbf{T}_i, \mathbf{T}_r)\}$ with token-level supervised fine-tuning (SFT)~\citep{ouyang2022training,touvron2023llama}.
-During training, the Perceiver Resampler transforms images $\mathbf{X}_v$ into visual tokens that are aligned with text modality in the language model layers.
-These visual tokens condition subsequent layers via Cross-Gated Attention modules.
-The training objective involves next-token prediction, akin to GPT series models~\citep{brown2020language,openai2023gpt}, additionally with the incorporation of visual and textual inputs.
-The likelihood of a targeted response $\mathbf{T}_{r}$ is modeled as follows:
+We train the Octopus model on our collected dataset from OctoVerse $\mathcal{D}_{\texttt{E}} = \{(\mathbf{X}_v, \mathbf{T}_i, \mathbf{T}_r)\}$ using token-level supervised fine-tuning (SFT)~\cite{ouyang2022training,touvron2023llama}.
+The Perceiver Resampler transforms images $\mathbf{X}_v$ into visual tokens that condition subsequent layers via Cross-Gated Attention modules.
+The training objective is next-token prediction, modeling the likelihood of a targeted response $\mathbf{T}_{r}$ as:

 Note that $\mathbf{T}_{i}$ denotes the instruction tokens and $\mathbf{T}_{r, < l}$ denotes the response tokens before the current predicted token $t_{l}$.
 During inference, tokens are converted into natural language via the language decoder's text tokenizer.